timsalesforce/W-11078543/README.md

 - If you break on errors, you will see the illegal constructor error, but nothing is logged in the console

 Note that the LWC is extending **LightningElement()** with parens on the end.
 This is causing the problem.
+The flexipage should be able to protect itself from a single poorly authored LWC, and still render the rest of the page components.